 German spiced wine is the country’s heritage.
 But how much do you know about German wine?
 If you love enjoying a glass or two of German’s finest, here is everything you need to know.

-Germany is one of the world’s longest-established wine-producing countries.
-Vineyards have been found in the country’s western region, along the Rhine River, since the days of the Ancient Romans.
+Germany is among the world’s leading wine-producing countries.
+Extensive vineyards have been present in the country, along the Rhine River, since Ancient Romans days.

 Today, Germany is number eight among the world’s largest wine-producing nations, creating over 1.2 billion bottles of wine per year.

 For wine lovers, this means that the nation has even more to offer.
 The extensive vineyards add to the beauty, charm, and uniqueness of the German culture.

 With the Riesling grape being the most acclaimed and widely grown in Germany, locals usually refer their wine to as Riesling.
 However, there are numerous other great German wine varieties, as we will see later.

 So, how did Germany came to be one of the world’s renowned wine producers?
 What facts lie behind the German wine that you might not know?

 Let’s explore this together.

 Germany’s wine-producing history dates back to the Romans, with evidence of grape-growing and cultivation as early as 70 A.D.
 Moselle was the first established wine region.
 The popularity of wine paralleled the introduction of Christianity, and Charlemagne was instrumental in importing both to the area.